dipankarmaikap/wp-graphql-data-url/README.md

+# This Repo is moved to (https://github.com/dipankarmaikap/wp-graphql-image-dataurl).

-# Featured Image to DataUrl  for WP-GraphQL
+## Featured Image to DataUrl  for WP-GraphQL

 Recently Nextjs Announce support for blur Image placeholder Its a great news for the NextJS comunity.
 This plugin ads a base64 Featured Image dataUrl to Wp-graphql post Query so you can use it as `blurDataURL` in NextJS.